AniList/submission-manual/docs/submissions.md

 ### Chapters & Volumes

 The total number of chapters in the first edition of the physical volumes.
 Or, if volumes were never printed, the total number of chapters in the magazine/site the work was in.
-This does include things such as ‘side’ chapters \(Example: Chapter 5.5\), bonus chapters and some prologues and epilogues.
+This does include things such as ‘side’ chapters \(Example: Chapter 5.5\), bonus chapters, and some prologues and epilogues.

-This exclude special pages for things such as advertising volume releases or author comments.
+This excludes special pages for things such as advertising volume releases or author comments.

 Volume and chapter counts are only added when the work is completed or confirmed complete. if the work is still publishing, both remain at _**zero**_.